bchavez/Coinbase.Pro/README.md

 var socket = ...; //using authenticated or unauthenticated instance

 //Connect the websocket,
-//when this connect method completes, the socket is ready await socket.ConnectAsync();
+//when this connect method completes, the socket is ready or failure occured. var result = await socket.ConnectAsync();
+if( !result.Success ) throw new Exception("Failed to connect.");

 //add an event handler for the message received event on the raw socket socket.RawSocket.MessageReceived += RawSocket_MessageReceived;